10 Things to Consider Before Purchasing a System

 - An onsite recording solution will enable you to store your video for longer.
 Most cloud recording solutions limit video retention to 7, 14, or 30 days depending on the plan selected.

 - An onsite recording solution will not utilize your Internet bandwidth unless you are actively viewing video remotely.
 Cloud recording solutions must regularly utilize bandwidth even when you are not viewing the video remotely.
+Cloud recording solutions recommend 2-3mbps upload bandwidth per camera, which may require you to upgrade your internet connection at a higher cost.

 - An onsite recording solution will provide a better video streaming experience when viewing over your high speed local area network.
 Cloud recording solutions must always transmit video over the Internet which is typically a much slower connection.